Can Humans Eat Grass?

 Avoid the Following Plants

 The 2007 movie Into the Wild was based on a book by Jon Krakauer.
-It was based on a story about a young Christopher McCandless who left civilization to live off Alaska’s land.
+It was about a twenty-something Christopher McCandless who left civilization to live in the wilds of Alaska.
 He wasn’t well prepared and tried to forage and ended up dying.
 The coroner’s report initially stated that he died of starvation.
-However, based upon a diary that listed the food he ate, Jon Krakauer thought that potato seeds could poison him.
+However, based upon a diary that listed the food he ate, Jon Krakauer thought that potato seeds could have poisoned him.
 This theory was never proven, and quite likely, he could have died from just starvation.
 Nonetheless, a lesson to learn from this is that you should never let hunger pangs override your sense of caution.

 DO NOT EAT ANY PLANTS THAT HAVE THE FOLLOWING CHARACTERISTICS